Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 • Sanction: A consequence imposed by the college on a Respondent who is found to have violated this policy.

 • Title IX Coordinator: The official designated by the College to ensure compliance with Title IX and the College’s Title IX program.
 References to the Coordinator throughout this policy may also encompass a designation of the Coordinator for specific tasks.
+The Title IX Coordinator retains ultimate oversight over the College’s responsibilities and compliance with Title IX of the Education Amendments of 1972.

 • Title IX Team: The Title IX Coordinator, any Deputy Coordinators, and Investigators responsible for overseeing designated elements of Title IX compliance.
+The Title IX Team also monitors the College’s education program for barriers to reporting potential violations of this policy and takes steps reasonably calculated to address such barriers.

 Prohibited Conduct